Alfresco/alfresco-ng2-components/docs/process-services-cloud/task-list-cloud.component.md

 ## Details

 This component displays lists of tasks related to the application name insterted.
-Extra filtering can be provided by applying extra input parameters
+Extra filtering can be provided by applying extra input parameters.

 ### Setting the column schema